-Besides this, the serious difficulties presented by every social change; the discretion with this literature has a serious difficulties to be a serious difficulties as a serious difficulties to be a serious difficulties as a serious difficulties as a serious difficulties as a serious difficult with which liberty should be accorded to persons whom it was considered a crime to call human beings, and for whom labor has been a permanent sign of servitude, disappear almost entirely where the white and civilized population is much more numerous than the colored, and where the majority of the latter have been able to earn a subsistence, and even competence and wealth, by free labor, which experience as well as the teachings of economical science has shown to be the most beneficial and productive.
+Besides this, the serious difficulties presented by every social change; the discretion with which liberty should be accorded to persons whom it was considered a crime to call human beings, and for whom labor has been a permanent sign of servitude, disappear almost entirely where the white and civilized population is much more numcrous than the colored, and where the majority of the latter have been able to earn a subsistence, and even-competence and wealth, by free labor, which experience as well as the teachings of economical science has shown to be the most beneficial and productive.
+In order happily and speedily to effect these important changes, which notwith-

-In order happily and speedily to effect these important changes, which notwith-standing the urgent call for them must receive serious and conscientious study, the undersigned proposes to your highness the appointment of a commission composed of persons of high character and having a knowledge of the real necessities of the country, who in a brief and determinate space of time, but not sufficient for those who must already have formed their opinions, shall propose such reforms and plans as may be necessary to harmonize the social political, and administrative situation of the island of Porto Rico, with the imperative demands of justice and morality, and, as far as possible, with the principles laid down in the democratic constitution of the Spanish nation, which ought to be applied as soon as possible to those remote countries.
+In order happily and speedily to effect these important changes, which notwithstanding the urgent call for them must receive serious and conscientious study, the undersigned proposes to your highness the appointment of a commission composed of persons of high character and having a knowledge of the real necessities of the country, who in a brief and determinate space of time, but not sufficient for those who must already have formed their opinions, shall propose such reforms and plans as may be necessary to harmonize the social political, and administrative situation of the island of Porto Rico, with the imperative demands of justice and morality, and, as far as possible, with the principles laid down in the democratic constitution of the Spanish nation, which ought to be applied as soon as possible to those remote countries.